rcosta358/liquid-rust/README.md

 ```

 ### Limitations
-- Only supports numerical constants
+- Support for integer literals only
-- Checks made only at definition
+- Checks made only at variable definition
-- No support for runtime checks
+- Very limited set of operations

 <br />

-This is not a practical project to be used, as it is no useful at all.
-It is just a fun experiment to learn more about this topic.
+This is not intended for production use, as it is not useful at all - it is just a fun experiment to learn more about this topic.